Emergent Software

-Refactoring is defined as the process of restructuring existing code without changing its external behavior or functionality.
-It is a disciplined technique for improving the internal structure and quality of a codebase while preserving its observable outputs.
-The primary goal of refactoring is to make the code cleaner, more understandable, and easier to maintain over time.
+Refactoring is the process of restructuring existing code without changing its external behavior.
+It focuses on improving the internal structure of a codebase so it becomes easier to understand, maintain, and extend over time. :contentReference[oaicite:0]{index=0}

 Why Refactor Code?